apache/echarts-doc/en/option/component/grid.md

 ## containLabel(boolean) = false

 Specify whether the grid region contains [tick label](~yAxis.axisLabel) of coordinate axis.
 When the width of coordinate axis label can not be confirmed and there is no space could be left in a small container, you can set it as  `true` to prevent the label from overflowing the container.

-{{ use:partial-component-common-style(componentName="grid", prefix='#') }}
+{{ use:partial-component-common-style(componentName="grid", prefix='#', needShow=true) }}